Do I have to wear a face covering?

 If you are in this excepted group you will not be asked to provide evidence, you need only say that you are exempt if you are asked.

-Please remember to protect one another, and our marine environment by ensuring you place any disposable facemasks safely in the bin once you have finished using it.
+Please continue to help protect one another by wearing a face covering.
+Please also protect our marine environment by ensuring you place any disposable facemasks safely in the bin once you have finished using it.